 Once we figure out why your dog is walking this way, you can make the right adjustments—whether that’s a vet visit, a confidence boost, or a simple change in routine to help them feel more comfortable, engaged, and happier on their walks.

-Now, let’s break down the four key reasons behind this behaviour…
+Now, let’s break down five key reasons behind this behaviour…

 One of the most important things to consider when your dog is walking slow with their head down is pain.
 Dogs are masters at hiding pain and discomfort, so a change in movement can be one of the first telltale signs that something isn’t right.